 Movement in nature

 iEmbody Nature is a video installation composed of 28 site specific dance videos of 12 natural sites along the North Shore in Massachusetts.
-This is part of PEM’s new installation called The Pod, part of the museum’s Dotty Brown Art & Nature Center which investigates our place in nature through contemporary art, memorable objects and interactive experiences.
-For each site, as dancer and producer, I combined my knowledge of outdoor adventure leadership and artistic movement to explore, analyze, and portray aspects of the natural world with her body.
-By first scouting sites, I was able to get a general sense of its highlights and undiscovered places.
+This is part of PEM’s new installation called The Pod, in the museum’s Dotty Brown Art & Nature Center which investigates our place in nature through contemporary art, memorable objects and interactive experiences.
+For each site, as dancer and producer, I combined my knowledge of outdoor adventure leadership and artistic movement to explore, analyze, and portray aspects of the natural world with my body.
+By first scouting sites, I was able to get a general sense of their highlights and undiscovered places.
 Scouting consisted of hiking and mountain biking around the 12 sites marking maps, taking reference photos, and absorbing the energy of the site and its visitors.
-However, once I was joined by my director or photography Jeff Ledellaytner, my vision could be actualized through his keen eye for framing and following my movements.
-Together we collaborated on each video as they discovered new, inspiring aspects of each site dependent on the light, weather and visitor interaction.
+However, once I was joined by my director of photography, Jeff Ledellaytner, my vision could be actualized through his keen eye for framing and following my movements.
+Together we collaborated on each video as we discovered new, inspiring aspects of each site dependent on the light, weather and visitor interaction.

 The videos are not intended to be a performance.
-Like a painter paints a landscape, I am using my body – which is of nature – to mirror and translate multiple levels and sensory input of the natural world.
-Think of your movements when you approach a waterfall.
+Like a painter paints a landscape, I am using my body – which is of nature – to mirror and translate multiple levels and sensory inputs from the natural world.
+Think of your own movements when you approach a waterfall.
 Do you take a deep inhale?
 Spread your arms?
 Exhale into a relaxed stance?
 The work amplifies the intrinsic reactions our bodies feel when present in nature.
-My movements translate sounds, shapes, colors, life, and light into movement connecting me to that specific place.
+My movements translate sounds, shapes, colors, life, and light into movement, connecting me to that specific place.
 There was no preliminary choreography and often only a couple takes per area within a site.
 I rarely looked at footage in the field, instead trusting whatever we recorded and moving on.
-This ephemeral quality to the way they worked fit within the context of site specific improvisation as well as natures inherent ephemerality.
+This ephemeral quality to the way we worked fit within the context of site specific improvisation, as well as nature’s inherent ephemerality.
 It wasn’t our intention to work this way, it merely unfolded as so.

 Photo by Jeff Ledellaytner